LIS501/syllabi/md/Lab4.md

   (expressed as plain text or markdown) - One to three paragraphs.

 ## Submitting {.postreq}
-Upload the markdown, output, and remarks files to the Moodle drop box associated with this exercise.
+Upload the markdown for your essay, 2 output files, and your remarks files to the Moodle dropbox associated with this exercise.

 ## Going further with Pandoc